cjmartin/launchcalendar.org/_posts/2025-05-13-falcon-9-starlink-group-6-83.md

 description: >-
   SpaceX Falcon 9 launches 28 Starlink v2 Mini satellites (Starlink 6-83) on
-  booster B1067’s record 28th flight from LC-39A at Kennedy Space Center as part of the Starlink constellation buildout.
+  booster B1067’s record 28th flight from LC-39A at Kennedy Space Center as part of the ongoing Starlink constellation buildout.
 tags:
   - Falcon 9
   - Starlink